Arms Warrior PvP Best Arena Compositions (Dragonflight / 10.0.7)

 2v2 Arena

 Arms Warrior in 2v2 is all about applying unrelenting pressure and securing as much uptime on your target as you can.
 For this reason, they excel playing with healers that can stay high on Mana and apply pressure with you.
-There is no general guideline for whether you should focus the DPS or the healer, it comes down to each individual match.
+There is no general guideline for whether you should focus on the DPS or the healer; it comes down to each individual match.

-It is important to make use of cross CC, meaning you should try to time CC with your healer onto the enemy healer and DPS to not only stop their healing output, but also stop them from disabling your damage output with abilities such as Disarm Icon Disarm, Mortal Coil Icon Mortal Coil, Polymorph Icon Polymorph etc. Mastering this strategy is key to closing out games, but you should not focus solely on it, as it can be equally good to stun an opponent out of line of sight of his teammate, or to ruin major cooldowns like Avenging Wrath Icon Avenging Wrath.
+It is important to make use of cross CC, meaning you should try to time CC with your healer onto the enemy healer and DPS to not only stop their healing output but also stop them from disabling your damage output with abilities such as Disarm Icon Disarm, Mortal Coil Icon Mortal Coil, Polymorph Icon Polymorph etc. Mastering this strategy is key to closing out games, but you should not focus solely on it, as it can be equally good to stun an opponent out of line of sight of his teammate, or to ruin major cooldowns like Avenging Wrath Icon Avenging Wrath.

 We strongly recommend you learn each and every offensive and defensive cooldown for all specializations, and get addons like Flyplatebuffs, BigDebuffs, and Gladius, so you have an easier time knowing when and how you should react.
 Alternatively, WeakAuras are a good way to customize your UI and alerts.
-These addons will give you an easier time identifying when an enemy uses cooldowns, that can be difficult to spot visually, like Icy Veins Icon Icy Veins and Vendetta Icon Vendetta.
+These addons will give you an easier time identifying when an enemy uses cooldowns that can be difficult to spot visually, like Icy Veins Icon Icy Veins and Vendetta Icon Vendetta.
 See our Arms Warrior PvP Macros page for more information on the subject.

-This will also help you understand when you should break off from your target, and peel for your healer with Intervene Icon Intervene, Disarm Icon Disarm, Rallying Cry Icon Rallying Cry etc.
+This will also help you understand when you should break off from your target and peel for your healer with Intervene Icon Intervene, Disarm Icon Disarm, Rallying Cry Icon Rallying Cry etc.

 Here is a list of the best team compositions for 2v2: